Free shipping from 29 € (Germany)

 Thin brittle horn wall

-Water-friendly care products can be used to keep the coronet band supple.
-If this loses volume due to a lack of water, a thinner, more brittle horn wall with a less elastic corn will grow during this time.
-These hoof sections tend to tear more easily in the further course of growth, for example in the nailing.
+Hydrophilic care products can be used to keep the coronet band supple.
+If this loses volume due to a lack of water, a thinner, more brittle horn wall with a less elastic horn will grow during this time.
+These hoof sections tend to crack more easily in the further course of growth, for example when nails are driven into the hoof.

 Special care for dry hooves

-For optimum care of a dry hoof, after soaking the hoof you can apply Keralit Hoof-Elast or the Keralit laurel ointment can be applied.
-In contrast to conventional hoof oil and hoof grease, Huf-Elast and laurel ointment are water-friendly.
+For optimum care of a dry hoof you can apply Keralit Hoof-Elast or the Keralit laurel ointment after soaking.
+In contrast to conventional hoof oil and hoof grease, Huf-Elast and laurel ointment are hydrophilic.
 This means that the moisture exchange in the hoof functions without restriction and the natural moisture in the hoof is bound.
 This prevents drying out.
 Keralit products can also be used preventively to promote healthy horse hooves.

 Clay as a simple alternative

-As carriage horses used to come into contact with water only on paved, hard roads, many coachmen had a small bucket of wet clay on the carriage in summer.
-This clay was poured into the horses' hooves when they stopped and in the evening.
+As carriage horses used to seldomly come into contact with water only on paved, hard roads, many coachmen had a small bucket of wet clay on the carriage in summer.
+This clay was applied to the horses' hooves when they rested and in the evening.
 The clay then slowly and continuously released moisture into the hooves overnight.

 This method is still useful today.
 Clay (not humus) can be obtained from a building pit, for example, and mixed into a sticky mass (consistency similar to potter's clay).Ideally, this should also be mixed with a little vinegar.
 This creates an acidic pH value on the hoof.
-This helps to prevent thrush and wall rot as well as white line disease.
+This helps to prevent thrush and white line disease.

 The right food for dry hooves?